tombensve/OSGishTestRunner/README.md

 **DO NOTE that this is just old basic OSGi!
 It does not support "Declarative Services".** I choose basic OSGi due to its extreme and brilliant simplicity.
 I can run it in tests due to supplying my own BundleContext that provides the events needed and I can pass my BundleContext to a BundleActivator.
 Super simple.

 How to make this work with declarative services or if it is even possible i don't know.
 I hate complexity and love simplicity which is why I consider basic OSGi absolutely brilliant.
-I made my own solution within that with a generic dependency injecting BundleActivator, which works perectly with basic OSGi.
+I made my own solution within that with a generic dependency injecting BundleActivator, which works perfectly with basic OSGi.

 ## Usage